Cockatoo Island Industrial Conservation Area: 1864-1913

 Less built development occurred during this period with new uses accommodated through adaptation and alteration.
 Additions were made to the dockyards and several new warehouses built.
 These include a Federation style brick and stone building, as well as a combination of steel framed and clad buildings on the east, south and west sides of the Fitzroy Dock.
 The latter include the mould loft, the shipwrights shed, the pattern storage buildings.
 The powerhouse built with Sutherland Dock at the western end of the Island was replaced in 1918 by the present Federation Warehouse style power house on the docks.
-Sutherland Dock, or No 1 Dock, completed 1882-90 has a length of 690ft, a breadth of 88ft and a depth over the sill of 32ft.
-At high water of ordinary spring tides, the maximum breadth at which a ship could be docked, was 85ft.
-The largest ship accommodated was the QSMV Dominion Monarch, 26,500 tons, 620ft x 84ft 10 inches.
+Sutherland Dock, or No 1 Dock, completed 1882-90 has a length of 690 ft, a breadth of 88 ft and a depth over the sill of 32 ft.
+At high water of ordinary spring tides, the maximum breadth at which a ship could be docked, was 85 ft.
+The largest ship accommodated was the QSMV Dominion Monarch, 26,500 tons, 620 ft x 84 ft 10 inches.
 The heavy machine shop of 1896 abuts the engineers and blacksmith's shop of 1853.
 Other warehouse type structures which survive from this period include the boiler house of 1908, the engine house of 1909 and the coppersmith's shop.

 1913-1947

 Substantial built development took place during this period related to the expansion of the dockyards.
 Several larger scale industrial warehouse buildings were erected in the centre of the island on the site of the former Biloela Female Gaol.
 These buildings are primarily steel framed with corrugated galvanised iron cladding.
 Extant buildings of this type include the estimating and drawing offices 1915-18 and the electrical shop 1915-16.
 Other buildings were constructed in the dockyards area; these appear to have been subsequently demolished with the exception of the Federation styled timber vernacular administration buildings to the south.
 The powerhouse of 1918 in the Federation Warehouse style is constructed of load bearing brickwork below a steeply pitched gabled roof.
 The powerhouse chimney remains in place.
 Residential buildings in the western part of the higher ground include primarily Federation style semi-detached structures executed characteristically in red brick with tiled roofs.
 These semis have been extended with fibro additions.
 A two storey semi 1913-16 to the north is more impressive in its architectural expression and features sunhoods, decorative eaves and balustrades.
-During the Cockatoo Docks and Engineering Phase (1933-48) numerous warehouses were built which dominate the lower levels of the island.
+During the Cockatoo Docks and Engineering Phase (1933–48) numerous warehouses were built which dominate the lower levels of the island.
 These are predominantly steel framed and clad with corrugated iron sheeting.
 Other structures are related to the importance of local river traffic on the surrounding waterways; the Parramatta Wharf turnstile shelter of 1945 is one of these.
 The muster station of 1945 is a reminder of the post war operation of the dockyards.
 Other structures, including air raid shelters and administration buildings, are evidence of the importance and operation of the island during the hostilities of World War Two.